pharmbio/big-data_course/cloud_and_docker_lab/Cloud_VM_Openstack.md

 * Task 3: Install docker on the server and running Jupyter as a container
 * task 4: Optional.
 Restore a session from a snapshop.

-Please follow the instructions, execute the tasks and answer the related questions.

 ### Important links: